-With about 140 species, Australia has the world's richest freshwater crayfish fauna after North America.
-We haven't suffered any crayfish extinctions, but that could change dramatically if infected pet crayfish are smuggled into the country.
+With about 140 species, Australia has the world's richest freshwater crayfish fauna after North America.36 We haven't suffered any crayfish extinctions, but that could change dramatically if infected pet crayfish are smuggled into the country.

-Laboratory tests and farm deaths have shown that Australian species are highly vulnerable to crayfish plague, caused by a water mould native to North America32 and spreading in Europe and Asia.33 The Department of Agriculture has warned that this pathogen has 'the potential to cause almost 100% mortality in farmed and wild crayfish in Australiar.34 In 2013 it appeared in Taiwan and killed all the Australian redclaw crayfish (Cherax quadricarinatus) in 4 farms.
-It advanced much closer to Australia when it appeared in a pet shop in Bogor, Indonesia, in 2018.35 In Europe it has caused catastrophic declines in the wild - the noble crayfish that once dominated Europe's waters is now threatened, and the white-clawed crayfish, once plentiful in England, is endangered.36
+Laboratory tests and farm deaths have shown that Australian species are highly vulnerable to crayfish plague, caused by a water mould native to North America and spreading in Europe and Asia.37 The Department of Agriculture has warned that this pathogen has 'the potential to cause almost 100% mortality in farmed and wild crayfish in Australia'.38 In 2013 it appeared in Taiwan and killed all the Australian redclaw crayfish (Cherax quadricarinatus) in 4 farms.
+It advanced much closer to Australia when it appeared in a pet shop in Bogor, Indonesia, in 2018.39

+In Europe crayfish plague has caused catastrophic declines in the wild - the noble crayfish that once dominated Europe's waters is now threatened, and the white-clawed crayfish, once plentiful in England, is endangered.

-In 2016, illegally imported Mexican dwarf crayfish were selling openly in Australia on Gumtree.37
+In 2016, illegally imported Mexican dwarf crayfish were selling openly in Australia on Gumtree.41